pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/09_Upgrade_Notes/README.md

 - `Pimcore\Model\Tool\Tracking\Event` has been removed.
 - `Pimcore\Tool\Archive` has been removed.
+- The object query table will now consider the fallback language.
+If you want to keep the old behavior set `pimcore.objects.ignore_localized_query_fallback` in your configuration.
 - Removed QR Codes.
 - Remove Linfo Integration.
 - [Ecommerce][IndexService] Removed FactFinder integration.